koltyakov/pgsync/README.md

 # Parallel processing with 8 workers
 ./pgsync -source "..." -target "..." -parallel 8

-# Dry run to see what would be synchronized
-./pgsync -source "..." -target "..." -dry-run

 # Verbose logging
 ./pgsync -source "..." -target "..." -verbose